 Mordechai: Yeah, something like that.
 I think you should definitely check products if you’re going to sell online.

-David: I wanted to ask you about AliExpress.
+David: I wanted to ask you about AliExpress dropshipping.
 This is a platform that people use to source dropshipping products, and it’s unbelievable how much stuff is on AliExpress.
 You can find 200 different versions of the exact same thing.
 You’ve spent as much time studying products as anybody, and AliExpress has this product Mecca.
 You know it’s where a lot of dropshippers turn.
-And what are some of the things that you look for in the AliExpress infrastructure that might signal that a product’s good?
+And what are some of the things that you look for in the AliExpress infrastructure that might signal which are good products to sell?
 So by that, I mean the orders or the reviews.
 If you see a product that looks cool, alright, great start.
-But then what’s the next step to determine how viable that is?
+But then what’s the next step to determine the next step to determine how viable that is?

 Mordechai: You wanna be prepared for that.
 It should be like a part from your plan.
 If your plan is to break even and then upsell, so you should know about it.
 Yeah, so that’s pretty much it, the next step.
-As soon as you find a product, make your numbers, you know?
+As soon as you find good products to sell, make your numbers, you know?

 David: Mm-hmm.
 You mentioned Facebook a couple of times.